Medieval fortification: Location

 Nature could provide very effective defenses for the castle.
 For this reason many castles were built on larger hills, cliffs, close to rivers, lakes or even caves.

 Materials

 Materials that were used in the building of castles varied through history.
 Wood was used for most castles until 1066.
 They were cheap and were quick to construct.
 The reason wood fell into disuse as a material is that it is quite flammable.
 Soon stone became more popular.

 Stone castles took years to construct depending on the overall size of the castle.
 Stone was stronger and of course much more expensive than wood.
 Most stone had to be quarried miles away, and then brought to the building site.
 But with the invention of the cannon and gunpowder, castles soon lost their power.

 Costs

 Costs for the walls depended on the material used.
 Wood would cost very little and was quick to build, but was weak.
 Stone was strong but very expensive and time-consuming to construct.

 Manpower

-Manpower in the medieval era in Europe consisted mainly of serfs.
+Work was done by teams of craftsmen assisted by local labor.
+For larger projects, skilled labor would often be brought in from surrounding areas.